owebeeone/grip-react/README.md

 ### **Destination Parameters: Inverting Control**

 A unique and powerful feature of grip-react is the concept of "destination parameters."
 This mechanism inverts the typical flow of control for data fetching.
 In a conventional model, a component *pushes* parameters to the data-fetching hook (e.g., useQuery({ queryKey: \['user', userId\] })).
 In grip-react, a Tap can declare a dependency on destinationParamGrips.
-The Tap then *pulls* these parameter values from the context of the component that is consuming its output.1
+The Tap then *pulls* these parameter values from the context of the component that is consuming its output.

 This inversion of control makes Taps highly reusable, "headless" services.
 A single, globally registered Tap can be configured implicitly by its consumers through their local contexts.
 The createLocationToGeoTap is a prime example: it provides geocoding data (GEO\_LAT, GEO\_LNG) but depends on the WEATHER\_LOCATION destination parameter.
-Each WeatherColumn provides a different WEATHER\_LOCATION in its local context, causing the single geocoding Tap to perform different API calls tailored to each consumer.1
+Each WeatherColumn provides a different WEATHER\_LOCATION in its local context, causing the single geocoding Tap to perform different API calls tailored to each consumer.

 ### **Derived State with FunctionTap**

 FunctionTap is the grip-react equivalent of selectors (like in Redux) or derived atoms.
 It subscribes to one or more input Grips and computes an output Grip.
-Whenever an input Grip changes, the compute function re-runs automatically, updating the output.1 This is ideal for transformations, calculations, and filtering logic that needs to remain reactive.
+Whenever an input Grip changes, the compute function re-runs automatically, updating the output.
+This is ideal for transformations, calculations, and filtering logic that needs to remain reactive.
 The

-anchorscad-viewer demo utilizes this pattern to derive navigation lists from a raw JSON data source.1
+anchorscad-viewer demo utilizes this pattern to derive navigation lists from a raw JSON data source.

-TypeScript

 ```ts
 // anchorscad-viewer/src/taps.ts [1]